aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/jython/quick-start-in-jython/load-and-save-to-disk-in-jython/_index.md

 ﻿---
-title: Load And Save To Disk in Jython – Aspose.Words for Java
+title: Load And Save To Disk in Jython
+second_title: Aspose.Words for Java
 articleTitle: Load And Save To Disk in Jython
 linktitle: Load And Save To Disk in Jython
 description: "Load And Save Word Document To Disk using Jython."